samcofer/sol-eng-docker/docs/kerberos-rsp-ha.md

 We have a Kerberos RSP HA setup that can be used pretty easily:

 ```
+make test-env-up
+make kerb-server-up
 make kerb-rsp-build
 make kerb-rsp-ha-up
 ```

 You may need to run `make kerb-rsp-ha-up` again so that the nginx proxy comes up.
-(There is a bit of a race condition here)
+(There is a bit of a race condition here.
+To be improved!)

 Then navigate to http://localhost:80/rstudio/ to log into the service using `user:pass` `test:test` (or one of the other combos in [`cluster/users`](../cluster/users)

+(You can also try `https://localhost/rstudio/`)

 ## What is it